Blog Layout

 To prove one’s case, it is necessary to prove four essential elements:

-The concept of foreseeability is concerned with both duty and causation.
+The concept of foreseeability is concerned with both duty and cause.

 To impose a legal duty on a defendant, his conduct must create a foreseeable risk of injury to others.
 To be clear, the defendant need not foresee every conceivable risk his conduct could create.
 Rather, only general, reasonable foresight is required to create a duty.